-Prominently situated in the southwest of Nova Scotia landmass is the Kejimkujik National Park which spans a whopping area of about 404 square kilometres.
+Prominently situated in the southwest of Nova Scotia landmass is the Kejimkujik National Park which spans a whopping area of about 404 square kilometers.

 The Bluff Wilderness Hiking Trail

 The Bluff Wilderness Hiking Trail can be found inside the Five Bridge Lakes.
-There are 4 loops which together are known as the Bluff Wilderness Hiking Trail in Timberlea, Nova Scotia.
-They are the Hay Marsh Loop, Pot Lake Loop, Mi’kmaq Hill Loop and Bluff Loop.
+There are 4 loops that together are known as the Bluff Wilderness Hiking Trail in Timberlea, Nova Scotia.
+They are the Hay Marsh Loop, Pot Lake Loop, Mi’kmaq Hill Loop, and Bluff Loop.

 Because of the complexity of the Bluff Wilderness Hiking Trail, the loops are on it have been marked out with orange markers to indicate their toughness and where visitors have to be extra cautious when trekking on them.